 To put this into context, the plans for a replacement Village Hall in Hailey (including changing facilities and a badminton-sized hall) require a building of 785 m2.
 Equivalent recently constructed Community Centres in Charlbury and Burford are substantially larger than the Hailey proposal.
-Both towns have populations significantly smaller than the North Witney estimates.
+Both towns have populations significantly smaller than the NWSDA.